CurtisNewbie/FFMPEG-WITH-UI/README.md

 # FFMPEG-WITH-UI

-**Simple tool that converts all files in the specified input directory to specified format using FFMPEG CLI.
+Simple tool that converts all files in the specified input directory to specified format using FFMPEG CLI.
 The converted files are of their orginal names (except the file extension), and are placed inside the specified output directory.
-This program comes with a UI, it's for my girlfriend :D.**
+This program comes with a UI, it's for my girlfriend :D. A CLI version is available at <a href="https://github.com/CurtisNewbie/Simple-Tools-and-Projects/tree/master/ffmpegConvert">ffmpegConvert</a>, which is just a simple script.

 Essentially, it is doing following command for every file in the selected input directory: